 Virtual and augmented reality games may have originally been developed as entertainment, but are finding new applications across different industries every day.
 Innovative uses for these emerging technologies are starting to carve out quite the spot within the construction and roofing sectors as a way to help homeowners visualize their projects, and for contractors to provide more accurate estimates and safety measures for their crews.

-Roofing Virtual Reality Applications for Homeowners:
+VR Roofing Applications for Homeowners:

 It’s not until the project is finished that you know what it’s actually like to stand in the space.
 By that point, of course, it’s too late to make any meaningful changes. [source]